 Students provide service to staff and students in the School Library Learning Commons.
 They acquire knowledge, skills, and attitudes that prepare them for work environment, book trade, University and community libraries.
 Students develop the ability to work independently and be self-directed.
 Completion of Community Service 11 in the library, or membership in the Library Club encouraged.
-If not, students must speak to the

-Teacher-librarian prior to registering to ensure success in this course.
+If not, students must speak to the Teacher-librarian prior to registering to ensure success in this course.

 SPARTS students earn course credits through a combination of studying in a part-time schedule of courses at Magee and online learning if needed.
 Most students complete four or five courses each year and are required to take additional courses or credits to meet graduation requirements and post-secondary goals.
-Some students may also be eligible to receive additional transfer standing credits for some provincial and externally accredited organizations depending upon their extracurricular activity.
+SPARTS grade 10, 11, and 12 students are eligible for "SPARTS credits" through verification from their coach, association, or club; athletes will receive physical education credits, performing arts students will receive fine arts credits.
+Some students may also be eligible to receive additional transfer standing credits for some provincial and externally accredited organizations depending upon their extra-curricular activity.
 Please consult your grade school counsellor for more information on maintaining your graduation pathway.
 SPARTS students are expected to maintain a strong academic average along with their rigorous training schedules and provide ongoing communication with their teachers and counsellor regarding absences and any changes to their SPARTS programing.